kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 #### 4.4.
 Lane detection under adverse conditions
-One of the main challenges during the video lane detection process was adapting our algorithm for robustness towards varying road surface conditions, and extreme scene lighting conditions.
+One of the main challenges encountered during development of the video lane detection pipeline was adapting our algorithm for robustness towards varying road surface conditions, and extreme scene lighting conditions.

-For the challenge video, a relatively simple two-level conditional thresholding was introduced where each frame was categorized based on each frame's saturation conditions, and appropriate threshold levels were used for binary thresholding.
+For the challenge video, a relatively simple conditional thresholding was introduced where each frame was categorized based on each frame's saturation conditions, and appropriate threshold levels were used for binary thresholding.

 For the harder challenge video, the simple two level thresholding scheme was no longer sufficient, and the conditional thresholding algorithm was expanded to achieve robustness towards  multiple lighting conditions, as describe in the video pipeline section.